 Other Highlights of the Kelty Trail Ridge 6 Review

 Stargazing roof: This was the main selling feature for my wife.
-It is great for getting that outdoor feeling inside your tent.
-But there is a trade-off to that stargazing experience: privacy.
+It is excellent for getting that outdoor feeling inside your tent.
+The lack of privacy is a significant trade-off to that stargazing experience.

 Aluminum Poles: The strength and weight of the aluminum poles is an upgrade over fiberglass poles.

 Color-Coded Connectors: These make the tent easy to put up and position on the tent pad.
-Set up is still a two-person job but the color-coding makes it easier.
+Set up is still a two-person job, but the color-coded connectors simplify the job.

-Gear Loft: A nice feature to have, though we never use it.
+Gear Loft: It’s a nice feature to have, though we never use it.

 Two Doors: I like the 2 doors as it allows for some flexibility in positioning and getting in and out of the tent.

-No-see-um Mesh: This mesh material has holes that are smaller than a typical mesh material to keep even the tiniest of bugs out of the tent.
+No-see-um Mesh: This mesh material has smaller holes than a typical mesh material to keep even the tiniest of bugs out of the tent.

-Noiseless Zippers: This would be great for those early morning risers who want to quietly sneak out of the tent in the morning, but we really didn’t find the zippers any less noisy than in our last tent.
+Noiseless Zippers: This would be great for those early morning risers who want to quietly sneak out of the tent in the morning without waking others.
+However, we really didn’t find the zippers any less noisy than in our last tent.

 Two Vestibules: These add a little extra room around the 2 doors.
 The vestibules are created when the rain fly is put on the tent.
-While they are great, if you don’t have the rain fly on, you have no vestibules.
+While they are great, you have no vestibules if you don’t have the rain fly on.

 The Bottom Line

-My wife loves the stargazing roof and I love the weight and duffel bag carrying case.
-This tent easily fits into the duffel bag so there is not that packaging struggle every time we break camp.
+My wife loves the stargazing roof, and I love the weight and duffel bag carrying case.
+This tent easily fits into the duffel bag, so there is no struggle to pack it up every time we break camp.

-The waterproofness was fantastic, the rain fly and floor stayed completely dry during a 2-hour downpour.
+The waterproofness was fantastic; the rainfly and the floor stayed completely dry during a 2-hour downpour.
 The vestibules give that additional space for gear and the night light pockets were an unexpected surprise.

-All in all the tent has delivered so far and we can’t wait to get some more use out of it in the fall.
+All-in-all the tent has delivered.
+We can’t wait to get more use out of it in the fall!

-If privacy is not a major concern for you, we highly recommend the Trail Ridge 6 tent.
+If privacy is not a significant concern for you, we highly recommend the Trail Ridge 6 tent.

 Have you tried this tent?
 We’d love to hear your Kelty Trail Ridge 6 review in the comments!